Proofreading 2: Headway

 Unit 6 looks at strategies for checking the ‘whole picture’ and ensuring that any publication is complete, clear, consistent and ready for its intended readers.

-When you have finished the course you can download and print a certificate that states either that you have 'passed' the course, or if you are unlucky enough not to have passed, that you have 'completed' it.
+When you have finished the course you can download and print a certificate that states either that you have 'passed' the course – with merit or with distinction if you do well – or, if you have not passed, that you have at least completed it.

 - Tutors usually respond to ad hoc queries about the course within a day or so.

-- All CIEP tutors are also full-time editors, so they are unlikely to be able to mark your work immediately.
+- All CIEP tutors are also full-time editors, so they are unlikely to be able to mark your work immediately upon receipt.

 - Tutors will guarantee to mark and return your assignments within three weeks of you submitting them, except in exceptional circumstances.
 In such circumstances, your tutor will contact you to explain the delay.